ENERGY AND ENVIRONMENT CABINET

 application to the cabinet.
 Examples of solid waste sites or facilities which

-other control document issued by the cabinet to implement the requirements of
+authorization or other control document issued by the cabinet to implement the

-term permit does not include draft permit or proposed permit.
+the][ term permit does not include] draft permit or

 (113)] "Permittee" means any

 person holding a valid permit issued by the cabinet to manage, treat, store, or

 dispose of waste.